 4. Relax in some Hot Springs

-Iceland is blessed with a significant number of geothermal waters to fulfill the need of everybody.
+Iceland is blessed with a significant number of geothermal waters to fulfill the needs of everybody, it’s also one of the most relaxing things to do in Iceland.
 Hot Springs are spread across the entire country, from secluded places to the busiest places, you just pick whichever place you want to enjoy in, and the rest is history.

 Blue Lagoon is no less than a fairytale due to its peculiar bright blue waters.
 The high amount of sulfur and silica water splashing on the dark black volcanic rocks is a sight to see.
 The only downside of it is that it’s a bit expensive.
 You can also explore other options like a distant but peaceful Myvatn Nature Baths, free but busy Landmannalaugar , or the ancient man-made hot spring known as Seljavallalaug.

 3. See the Ice Caves in the Vatnajökull Glacier

 Deep within the Vatnajökull Glacier, there is a varying vibrant ice wonderland.
 This place is waiting to be explored by all nature enthusiasts.
 It is the Europe’s biggest glacier and is 8100 km long, and the best part?
 It’s spread across 8% area of the entire country!
 Each year maze-like formations are manifested, and it is advised to visit this place along with a guided tour.
 Why you might ask?
 Even though, they will still allow you to enter the cave without a guided tour, but since the caves are frequently shifting, it is best to have a trained professional with you at all times.

 The best months are from November till March; this is the time when they caves are considered as stable.